-Tuesday, May 21, 2013 8:00 a.m.
+Tuesday, May 20, 2014 8:00 a.m.
 (Eastern Daylight Time) St. Regis Hotel, 5th Avenue at 55th Street, New York, New York 10022

-The Annual Meeting of Stockholders of Community Health Systems, Inc. will be held on Tuesday, May 21, 2013 at 8:00 a.m.
+The Annual Meeting of Stockholders of Community Health Systems, Inc. will be held on Tuesday, May 20, 2014 at 8:00 a.m.
 (Eastern Daylight Time) at The St. Regis Hotel, 5th Avenue at 55th Street, New York, New York 10022, to consider and act upon the following matters:

 - 1. To elect eight (8) directors; - 2.
 To hold an advisory vote on executive compensation; - 3.
-To approve the Community Health Systems, Inc. Amended and Restated 2009 Stock Option Award Plan; - 4.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013; and - 5.
+To approve the Community Health Systems, Inc. 2004 Employee Performance Incentive Plan; - 4.
+To approve the Community Health Systems, Inc. Amended and Restated 2009 Stock Option Plan; - 5.
+To approve the Amendment of the Amended and Restated By-laws of Community Health Systems, Inc.; - 6.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014; and - 7.
 To transact such other business as may properly come before the meeting and any adjournment or postponement thereof.

-The close of business on March 22, 2013, has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.
+The close of business on March 21, 2014, has been fixed as the record date for the determination of stockholders entitled to notice of and to vote at the meeting and any adjournment or postponement thereof.